robert-chiniquy/kami.github.com/_source/_posts/2013-06-19-work-visa-and-moving-from-the-us-back-to-your-home-country.md

 are basically no high level resources you could use to know what to expect.

 I recently went through this process myself so I have fresh and first hand experience.
+Actual process involved a lot digging and reading through long and mostly boring legal documents.
 I hope this post will act as a high level overview, help other people in a similar situation and give a better idea of how the whole thing looks like to people who never went through a process like this personally.

 A lot of things described in this post are similar to the process you need to go through if you are just changing your job or moving to a different location,